ironhacks/ironhacks-app/README.md

 unregister();

-// DO NOT MODIFY THE CONTENT NOR THE NAME OF THIS FILE.
+// DO NOT MODIFY THE CONTENT OR THE NAME OF THIS FILE.
 ```

-*This is the only time we are going to put a entire file here, just beacouse this one is very small*
+*This is the only time we are going to put a entire file here, just because this one is very small*

-Here the we just import bootstrap and the global css, then we just go to the IronhacksApp component, which is the actual entry point of the app.
+Here we just import bootstrap and the global css, then we just go to the IronhacksApp component, which is the actual entry point of the app.

 ### ironhackApp.js